RPanczak/website/content/project/tempo/index.md

 ### A data fusion approach to the estimation of temporary populations: An application to Australia

 The final product of the project is an analysis led by Elin, Jonathan & Julia described in a [paper](https://doi.org/10.1371/journal.pone.0259377) detailing methodology and presenting its application to estimate Average Population Present in Australian regions combining mixture of novel (Airbnb) and traditional (visitor surveys) data sources.
 The code, data and supplementary materials of the project live on [OSF](https://osf.io/f2nhs/) and Julia's dashboard is available [here](https://qcpr.github.io/tempo/).
-Some earlier exploratory analyses have a separate repository [here](https://github.com/RPanczak/TEMPO_seasonal).

 ## Experimental components